Recycled Orchestra of Cateura: First ensemble and tours

 The first group of Sounds of the Earth musicians with recycled instruments made their debut at the former Sheldonian Theater in Oxford, England as part of the Skoll Foundation's World Forum of Social Entrepreneurs on March 26, 2008.
 They appeared with Szarán, harpist Richard Yua Zalazar, flutist Juan Gerardo Ayala, cellist Juan Chávez (coordinator of Carapeguá's Sounds of the Earth school), violinist Juan Eugenio Benítez and saxophonist Arturo Benítez from Carapeguá.
 After that concert, the quintet became known as the Ensemble of Recycled Instruments Oxford.

 In October 2008, a Sounds of the Earth delegation first brought children from Cateura to international concerts in Argentina.
 The group played in the province of Santa Fe and at the eighth Youth Orchestra Encounter in Buenos Aires' Luna Park stadium with the Ensemble of Recycled Instruments Oxford.
 The Orchestra of Recycled Instruments joined the Weltweite Klänge world orchestra on a European tour directed by Szarán, presenting nine successful concerts in Switzerland, Austria and Germany the following month.

-The project was renamed the Orchestra of Recycled Instruments of Sounds of the Earth in 2009.
+The project was renamed the Orchestra of The Recycled Instruments of Sounds of the Earth in 2009.
 Composed of young people from different communities who played instruments made from recycled material in the Cateura Luteria Workshop, they presented several concerts in Paraguay.
 The orchestra played a program entitled "Melodies From Garbage" in 35 concerts in Austria, Germany and Switzerland in November of that year.
 A violin built with materials from the Cateura landfill became part of the Dimitri Foundation's Musical Instruments Museum in Verscio, Switzerland.
 In December 2009, the Recycled Orchestra of Sounds of the Earth received the Tomás Moro Award from Our Lady of the Assumption University's Tomás Moro Institute.

 The orchestra, directed by Szarán, performed concerts in Genoa as part of the city's March 2010 Paraguayan Days.
 Szarán then gave a TED talk in Costa Rica.
 In May 2010, the orchestra again toured Germany and Switzerland.

 The Sounds of the Earth project toured Paraguay for the country's independence bicentennial in May 2011, and the group has played in Lisbon, London, Hamburg and Berlin.
 The Orchestra of Recycled Instruments was featured in a BBC report and by CNN, EFE and AFP.
 In August 2011, the orchestra toured Spain and performed a concert for Pope Benedict XVI for World Youth Day (WYD) in Madrid.